bonsai-rx/docs/articles/reactive-retrycount.md

 ### Related Operators

-Use [`Retry`](xref:Bonsai.Reactive.RetryCount) instead to repeat subscription to an observable sequence until it terminates successfully, without limit on retries.
+Use [`Retry`](xref:Bonsai.Reactive.RetryCount) instead to resubscribe to an observable sequence until it terminates successfully, without limit on retries.